coopnorge/helm-base-chart/docs/index.md

 As of version 0.2.7 it provides

 * Deployment with best practices and Datadog universal tagging
-* Service and connectivity trough HTTP and gRPC
+* Service and connectivity through HTTP and gRPC
 * Setup autoscaling
 * Secret injection (if you setup the namespace for it)
 * HTTP to gRPC transcoding